Ghasak/rusthub/README.md

   cargo-watch -c -x run --quiet
   ```

-- You can also use advanced `cargo watch` for example
+- You can also use  `cargo watch` for example
   - Check the flags in the cargo-watch command (e.g. -w is for watch a spefic directory).

 ```shell